 - 17. Ratterman therefore used six sales of older bungalow-style homes from Shelbyville to determine a monthly GRM for the subject property.
 He did not include the properties' addresses because the rent data was confidential.
 The properties rented for rates ranging from \$650/month to \$950/month, and they ranged in size from 696 to 1,090 square feet.
 They sold for GRMs ranging from 77.78 to 90.91, with a rounded average of 85.
-When Ratterman applied that GRM to the subject property's market rent, it yielded a value of \$61,625, which he rounded down to \$61,500.
+When Ratterman applied that GRM to the subject property's market rent, it yielded a value of \$60,350.
+Although Ratterman rounded that value down to \$60,000 in his report, that was an error.
+He testified that he should have rounded it up to \$60,500.
 Ratterman testimony; Resp't Ex.
 2. - 18.
 For his sales-comparison analysis, Ratterman used what he viewed as the six most comparable properties to the subject property in terms of size, age, location, and other factors.
 The record is unclear as to whether some of Ratterman's comparable properties were sold to owner-occupiers as opposed to investors who planned to rent the properties out.
-John Shuey alternately asserted in argument and in questions to Ratterman that either five of six or all six of the properties sold to owner-occupiers.
+Shuey alternately asserted in argument and in questions to Ratterman that either five of six or all six of the properties sold to owner-occupiers.
 While those assertions are not evidence, Ratterman's response suggests that at least some of the properties were sold to owner-occupiers.
-He explained that the market previously was bifurcated, and owner-occupiers did not compete with investors for the same properties.
+Ratterman explained that the market previously was bifurcated, and owner-occupiers did not compete with investors for the same properties.
 But the market has changed, and investors now compete with owner-occupiers, which has driven up rents and GRMs for investment properties.
 Ratterman testimony; Resp't Ex.
 2. - 19.
 Ratterman adjusted the sale prices to account for differences between his comparable properties and the subject property that he believed the market would react to.
 First, he adjusted for concessions where the seller paid the buyer's financing or closing costs.
 He also adjusted for differences in market conditions, site size, condition, gross living area, basement area, garage area, and porch area.
 In keeping with the trends for the subject property's ZIP Code, Ratterman used 9% annual appreciation for his market-conditions adjustment.
 While his graph went back 10 years, he explained that a window of two years is preferred for trending purposes.
-Ratterman acknowledged that he made an error concerning his condition rating for his first comparable property.
-In his report, he rated the property as "3.5," when he meant to rate it as "3.25" as he had done in other appraisals.
-Based on the adjusted sale prices, Ratterman concluded a value under the sales-comparison approach of \$66,500.
+Based on the adjusted sale prices, Ratterman concluded a value under the sales-comparison approach of \$60,000.
+At the hearing, however, Ratterman adjusted that conclusion downward by \$2,000 to account for the roof's deterioration as of the assessment date.
 Ratterman testimony; Resp't Ex.
 2.